Small Details You Missed In Squid Game Season 2

 The actor who plays Thanos is a rapper in real life

 One of the new players in "Squid Game" Season 2 is a rapper named Thanos.
-He's played by Choi Seung-hyun, who is better known as T.O.P., his stage name.
-In the show, Thanos was a runner-up in Battle of the Bands, but he's not as successful as the man playing him: T.O.P. is very well-known in South Korea, though these days he's mostly associated with controversy.
-He's a former member of the K-pop group Big Bang, one of the most influential South Korean music acts when it comes to the spread of K-pop overseas.
+He's played by Choi Seung-hyun, who is better known as T.O.P.
+In the show, Thanos is a runner-up in Battle of the Bands, but he's not as successful as the man playing him: T.O.P. is very well-known in South Korea, though these days he's mostly associated with controversy.
+He's a former member of the K-pop group Big Bang, one of South Korea's most influential K-pop music acts.
 In 2017, T.O.P. was fined 10 million won and received a suspended prison sentence of 10 months due to marijuana charges.
 Because of this scandal, T.O.P. stepped away from his high-profile work and officially confirmed he was withdrawing from Big Bang in 2022.

 With "Squid Game," he's stepped back into the spotlight, but his casting has caused waves in South Korea: Many fans of the series were disappointed when they learned that T.O.P. had been cast, on account of his drug charges.
-Director Hwang Dong-hyuk has been vocal in his defense of T.O.P., though.
-Hwang said that he is the "most suitable choice" for his character and he has a "strong commitment" to the role in an interview with South Korea's Maeil Business Newspaper (via Hindustan Times).
-While the controversy is still roiling, and Choi has reportedly been excluded from promotional activities associated with the show as a result, he plays a great character.
-Hopefully people will give him a chance when "Squid Game" Season 2 debuts.
+Director Hwang Dong-hyuk has been vocal in his defense of T.O.P., saying in an interview with South Korea's Maeil Business Newspaper (via Hindustan Times) that he was the "most suitable choice" for his character and had a "strong commitment" to the role.
+While the controversy is still roiling, and Choi has reportedly been excluded from promotional activities associated with the show as a result, his character and performance are both great.

 No-eul keeps an eye on Na-yeon's father in the games

-No-eul (Park Gyu-young) is a soldier in the games.
-She takes out the players who have lost with a big gun.
-But there's one player she may have a hard time shooting: number 246.
-That's because player 246 is Gyeong-seok (Lee Jin-wook), the father of Na-yeon, the little girl that has cancer.
+No-eul (Park Gyu-young) is a soldier in the games who takes out the players that have lost with a big gun.
+But there's one player she may have a hard time shooting: Number 246.
+That's because Player 246 is Gyeong-seok (Lee Jin-wook), the father of Na-yeon, the little girl that has cancer.
 No-eul got to know Na-yeon at the amusement park that both she and Gyeong-seok worked at.
 She was a costumed character who won his daughter over by offering her a lollipop during a parade, and he was a cartoonist.
 However, they both quit the amusement park to come to the games.

 The automatons play the same song from Season 1